Credit cards: navigating the crossroads of virtualization

 • how we helped a bank achieve significant savings.

-The credit card is a long-standing banking product that evolves before our eyes.
-Banks vie for attention with promotions and personalized benefits to enhance their offerings and attract new customer groups.
+The credit card is a long-standing banking product that is evolving before our eyes.
+The balance transfers and allure of cash back rewards continues to draw users towards certain credit card offers, providing tangible benefits for every transaction made.
+Banks are vying for attention with promotions and personalized benefits to enhance their offerings and attract new customer groups.
 Financial institutions compete with the volume of transactions that can be performed without commission, the number of free ATM withdrawals, and even the mediums!

 In an era where we use smartphones rather than wallets to make payments, is the traditional “plastic” on the decline?
 Will all cards be virtualized in the coming years?
 Turns out, it’s not that simple.